 We are here to transform organizations through relevant technology.

-This ‘What’ states for every one of us in Predica what we are doing here.
+This ‘What’ states for every one of us at Predica what we are doing here.
 It means that:

 - We will not try to transform organizations without technology, i.e. go into other non-technology businesses.

 - The way we use technology is we want it to be relevant for the organization, which doesn’t always mean the newest, shiniest development framework.
 It might also mean that we need to drop some projects as the relevant technology for a given project is not within our current capability.
 If we don’t think technology will solve a problem or benefit the customer in a relevant way – we are never afraid to communicate this to our customers.